 “I am using a Mac, how can I use Timetracker?”

-“I want to track but don’t want to install a client.”
+“I want to track time but don’t want to install a client.”

 For more information, please see the following articles from our user documentation:

 Left your desk and forgot to switch off tracking?
-If enabled, Timetracker sends an email notification when tracking was stopped by the system due to no response from the user during activity prompts.
-All users can set up their own personal preferences for email notifications in Configuration - Settings.
+If enabled, 7pace Timetracker sends an email notification when tracking was stopped by the system due to no response from you during activity prompts.
+All users can set up their own personal preferences for email notifications within the "Settings" tab.

 For more information, please see the "Time Tracking" article within our user documentation.